dairiki/pyramid_log/README.rst

 Installation
 ************

-The package may be downloaded from pypi_, but it may be easier to install using pip::
+The distribution may be downloaded from pypi_, but it may be easier to install using pip::

     pip install pyramid-log